lanl/GLUE/paper.md

 methods can be utilized.
 Application programming interfaces (API) are available for C, C++, Fortran, and Python with support for various storage formats.
-The code also provides direct coupling with high performance computing job schedulers such as SLURM  and Flux .
+The code also provides direct coupling with high performance computing job schedulers such as SLURM [@yoo2003slurm] and Flux [@ahn2018workflows].
 An overview of the `GLUE` Code implementation is shown in Fig. <a href="#fig:glue_impl" data-reference-type="ref" data-reference="fig:glue_impl">1</a>.

 <figure>
 <img src="GLUEcode" id="fig:glue_impl" style="width:90.0%"
 alt="Sample of the GLUE Code implementation of our microscale-macroscale coupling.
 On the macroscale simulation (left) sending a request, the GLUE Code (center) uses the active learning algorithms (center purple) to determine if the model’s uncertainty quantification is such that a new fine grain simulation (right) needs to be called.
 Then either the result of the fine grain simulation or the model’s prediction is returned to the macroscale simulation.
-This figure is adapted from Fig. 2 in Diaw et al. " />
+This figure is adapted from Fig. 2 in Diaw et al.[@diaw2020multiscale]" />
 <figcaption aria-hidden="true">Sample of the GLUE Code implementation of
 our microscale-macroscale coupling.
 On the macroscale simulation (left) sending a request, the <code>GLUE</code> Code (center) uses the active